CunningDJ/RecreationGovAvailability/README.md

 ## Possibilities
 The `fetch`-specific portions of the code could be swapped out for axios and then this could be run with NodeJS (except for the HTML part) as a CLI tool for fetching this data.
+If you do this, be polite with the data.
+This tool was made for a single person to use here or there, not so that people could hammer the API with automated tools or the backend of a website.

 ## Instructions
 1. Navigate to [https://recreation.gov]()